idvorkin/techdiary/README.md

 - Vim based web [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en)
 - Vim in any text box [Wasavi](https://chrome.google.com/webstore/detail/wasavi/dgogifpkoilgiofhhhodbodcfgomelhe)
 - Speed up youtube playback via keyboard shortcut [YouTube playback speed control](https://chrome.google.com/webstore/detail/youtube-playback-speed-co/hdannnflhlmdablckfkjpleikpphncik)

+### Web tools (http)

+httpie is like wget and curl, but easier to use.

+Here's an example of sending content to a web hook which would send a message to chime.
+Notice -pHBhb prints request response, and Content is a JSON field.

+    http -pHBhb POST https://hooks.chime.aws/incomingwebhooks/botaddress -- Content=We love PMs

 ### Linters and formatters